 Advantages and Disadvantages of Thermocouple:

 - low cost as compared to other temperature devices

 - fast response time

-- robust and can be useful at harsh environment condition
+- robust and can be useful in harsh environment condition

 - No self-heating effect